-We have a passion for creating beautiful shots, and experience the high-tech time-lapse technology including panning and rotating rigs.
+We have a passion for creating beautiful shots, and experience with high-tech time-lapse technology including panning and rotating rigs.

 Almost everything Stone Hut Studios creates involves post-production and script work by Aaron Dennis.

 In 2009 he teamed up as a freelancer with Scholastic publishing, to produce short educational videos for their online encyclopedias and to create book trailers for their books.
-Ten years and hundreds of videos, later the relationship with Scholastic continues and so does the non-stop video editing.
+Ten years and hundreds and hundreds of videos later, the relationship with Scholastic continues and so does the non-stop video editing.

-And 7 years ago Aaron launched Stone Hut Studios and has been steadily producing, shooting and editing independent and clients projects ever since, including 3 large documentary projects
+And 7 years ago Aaron launched Stone Hut Studios and has been steadily producing, shooting and editing independent and client projects ever since, including 3 large documentary projects

 He’s taken these projects through all phases of pre-production, production and post-production.
-Besides the the more glamous task h’s also been responsible for all the research and script writing.
-Not to motion the archival reasarch.
-And probably most comples of all is creating a post-production workflow that is organized and efficient
+Besides the the more glamorous tasks he’s also been responsible for all the research and script writing.
+Not to mention the archival research.
+And probably most complex of all is creating post-production workflows that are organized and efficient

 He’s learned the hard way how to find the story in in a big pile of footage.
 He’s also learned to relish the challenge of making a great project out of less than perfect footage.